 It's crucial to know the correct aspirin dosage for dogs.
-According to VetInfo.com, while aspirin should never be given to puppies because their systems can't break it down, you can give your adult dog aspirin to relieve pain and/or inflammation, and you should always give it with food.
-However, before you give your dog aspirin, you should also be aware of the possible side-effects aspirin can have on your dog prior to providing it for your dog's pain relief.
+While aspirin should never be given to puppies because their systems can't break it down, you can give your adult dog aspirin to relieve pain and/or inflammation.
+Be certain to provide aspirin with food to prevent an upset stomach.
+You should also be aware of possible side-effects aspirin can have on your dog prior to providing it for your dog's pain relief.